 Disseminate has supported core evaluation work, print and digital publishing initiatives, professional development in partnership brokering and engagement with community organisations, policy makers and academics in efforts to disseminate best practice models to the arts and health sector.
 It is consistent with Rio Tinto's goal of supporting a sustainable Western Australia and building capacity in communities.

 In 2013, DADAA and Rio Tinto commenced a new project called FIVE.
-The project will use CACD practice to reduce stigma around mental health, and promote early intervention in mental health issues in Western Australia by promoting community dialogue and social inclusion.
-FIVE will pilot projects in Paraburdoo, Derby, Geraldton, Busselton and Esperance during 2013 and 2014.
+The project uses CACD practice to reduce stigma around mental health, and promote early intervention in mental health issues in Western Australia by promoting community dialogue and social inclusion.
+FIVE has pilot projects in Paraburdoo, Derby, Geraldton, Busselton and Esperance taking place during 2013 and 2014.

 The Rio Tinto–DADAA partnership won the 2009 AbaF State Marsh Partnering Award.
 The Disseminate project was also a finalist in the 2008 AbaF State awards.